DanMacambira/python-to-stata/README.md

 # python-to-stata
-Short Python function to export pandas dataframes into stata dta file types.
-This allows you to use an iPython notebook to explore and transform your data and then easily export it to Stata for other purposes.
+Short Python function to export pandas dataframes into stata .dta file types.
+This allows you to use an iPython notebook to explore and transform your data, and then easily export it to Stata for other purposes.

-Pandas has an export to dta function but does not always work and can be quite slow.
+Pandas has an export to .dta function but does not always work and can be quite slow.

 Special thanks to [@anthonylollo](https://github.com/anthonylollo)!